 In 2017 I found myself working on an EU Economic development project in Tbilisi, Georgia.
 It is an amazing city, sitting at the cross roads of Europe, the Middle East, Central Asia and Russia.
 Under the Soviets the old city was neglected.
 They preferred concrete tower blocks.
 Now, it is a gloriously decaying gem of a place, full of local character and charm.
+These pictures were taken using my Olympus OMD EM1 camera.
+Many of there pictures are taken under very low light conditions where conventional photographers would use bulky tripods to keep the camera stable.
+Not so the Olympus.
+All my pictures of Tbilisi are hand held with exposures up to a couple of seconds!

 The classic view of the old city